davpinto/elmnet/README.md

 References
 ==========

+Golub, Gene H, Michael Heath, and Grace Wahba.
+1979.
+“Generalized Cross-Validation as a Method for Choosing a Good Ridge Parameter.” *Technometrics* 21 (2).
+Taylor & Francis: 215–23.

 Huang, Guang-Bin, Dian Hui Wang, and Yuan Lan.
 2011.
 “Extreme Learning Machines: A Survey.” *International Journal of Machine Learning and Cybernetics* 2 (2).
 Springer: 107–22.